refined-github/refined-github/readme.md

 <table>
 	<tr>
 		<th width="50%">
-			Mark issues and pull requests as unread<br>
+			Lets you mark issues and pull requests as unread<br>
 			<em>(They will reappear in Notifications)</em>
 		</th>
 		<th width="50%">